 Methods to Analyze Tumor Metabolism in Vivo

-A major challenge in cancer research is understanding which metabolic pathways operate in live tumors growing in a native microenvironment.
-Our lab has established clinical protocols combining multiparametric, preoperative imaging with intraoperative infusions of isotope-labeled nutrients (e.g., 13C-glucose) to solve this problem.
-Our technique allows us to assess metabolic flux in living, human tumors in the lung, brain and other organs and compare fluxes between tumor and adjacent benign tissues.
-We are also able to correlate metabolic activity with gene expression and histological features.
-As a result, we have identified numerous metabolic activities that traditional studies confined to cultured cells could not have predicted.
-We have also adapted our imaging/13C infusion techniques to mouse models of cancer, which allows us to test hypotheses arising from work in human cancer.
+A major challenge is understanding which metabolic pathways promote cancer growth and progression in live tumors growing in a native microenvironment.
+We established clinical protocols combining multiparametric, preoperative imaging with intra-operative infusions of isotope-labeled nutrients (e.g., 13C-glucose) to address this challenge (Hensley et al, Cell 2016, Faubert et al, Nature Protocols 2022).
+Our approach allows us to assess metabolism in living, human tumors at multiple organ sites and compare isotope labeling features between tumor and adjacent tissues or between primary and metastatic tumors.
+This has allowed us to identify metabolic activities that could not have been predicted by experiments confined to cultured cells, and to determine which activities correlate with cancer progression and poor outcomes in patients.
+We have adapted these isotope labeling techniques to mouse models of cancer, allowing us to test hypotheses arising from observations in human cancer.